Think You Understand Relationships? Think Again.

 I have an MA in Psychology and have studied relationship dynamics for more than 10 years.
 I see so much information being spread on social media that is misleading, oversimplified, or downright wrong.

-If you don’t understand what your feelings are actually telling you, you may find yourself repeating the same patterns and ending up in the exact situations you were trying to avoid.
+Because if you don’t understand what your feelings are actually telling you, you’ll likely find yourself repeating the same patterns and ending up in the exact situations you were trying to avoid.

-What will remain consistent, however, is my lack of moral framing.
-I explain what is happening, how, why, and the harm it can cause.
+The purpose is to help people better understand their patterns and relationships, not to judge them.
+I explain what’s happening, how and why it works, and the harm it can cause.
 But I focus on the behavior, not what it may or may not say about the person.

 There are no heroes or villains in my work.